Lake View - Photo courtesy of Don Yurewicz

 Our Lake Hosts inspect boats entering Conway Lake to identify and remove foreign “hitchhikers” from boats and trailers before they enter the lake and spread.
 They are stationed at the town beach boat ramp daily from Memorial Day through Labor Day from 6am – 7pm and on weekend through Columbus Day.

-In 2019 our Hosts identified and turned away two boaters whose boats and trailers had suspicious hitch-hikers on board.
-DES confirmed that the plant samples turned in were Eurasion Milfoil, a dangerous invasive and while not as prevalent as Variable Milfoil, could have been overlooked by less expert inspections.
+In 2019, for example, our Hosts identified and turned away two boaters whose boats and trailers had suspicious hitch-hikers on board.
+NH Department of Environmental Services (DES) confirmed that the plant samples turned in were Eurasion Milfoil, a dangerous invasive and while not as prevalent as Variable Milfoil, could have been overlooked by less expert inspections.

 In addition to guarding our Lake from infestations, our Hosts go beyond their job descriptions and help our visitors in a number of ways.
-Examples from the summer of 2019 include: Rescuing swimmers trapped by the open dam current, stopping an unwitting oil spill before it spread widely, and calming “lake rage” at the ramp that avoided possible weapons use.
+Examples from past summers include: rescuing swimmers trapped by the open dam current, stopping an unwitting oil spill before it spread widely, and calming “lake rage” at the ramp that avoided possible weapons use.

 Conway Lake Conservation Association introduced a new boat launch voluntary tagging program in May of 2018.
 The program was designed for all repeat users of Conway Lake.
 It is called the “Conway Cares” In & Out Boat Inspection Program.

-The program applied to trailered boats only and did not apply to Canoes and Kayaks which still had to undergo normal Lake Host Inspection every time they launch on Conway Lake.
+The program applies to trailered boats only and does not apply to canoes and kayaks which still have to undergo normal Lake Host Inspection every time they launch on Conway Lake.